-The proposed action amends the existing Maryland consumer products regulations by establishing VOC standards for ten new consumer product categories.
-The proposed amendments further strengthen the VOC standards for fourteen consumer product categories based on improved reformulations of these products which are capable of achieving lower VOC emissions and demonstrating an ability to maintain performance specifications for the products.
+The proposed action amends the existing Maryland consumer products regulations under COMAR 26.11.32 by establishing VOC standards for 11 new consumer product categories.
+The proposed amendments further strengthen the VOC standards for 15 consumer product categories based on improved reformulations of these products which are capable of achieving lower VOC emissions and demonstrating an ability to maintain performance specifications for the products.
 The proposed amendments incorporate new definitions and numerous modifications to existing definitions for clarity.